danielabar/meblog/src/markdown/about-those-docs.md

 ### Readme.md Project Setup

 The `README.md` is a markdown file located in the project root.
 The main purpose is to ensure a new engineer can follow the setup instructions within the readme to get the project checked out, built and successfully running, without getting on a call with anyone else on the team.
-This is especially critical in a fully distributed or [asynchronous](../markdown/working-towards-asynchronous-future) team where people may be working non-overlapping hours.
+This is especially critical in fully distributed or [asynchronous](../markdown/working-towards-asynchronous-future) teams where people may be working non-overlapping hours.

 Here are some sections the readme should contain: